aimms/how-to/C_Mathematical_Modeling/140-Scheduling-Project-Planning.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog in 2012 by Chris Kuip.
+	This article was originally posted to the AIMMS Tech Blog on November 29, 2012 by Chris Kuip.

 .. sidebar:: Golden Gate bridge by Guido Diepen